IlinKaragjozov/ComVis_with_Pytorch/README.md

 # ComVis_with_Pytorch
-Some basic Computer Vision Implementations with Pytorch
+Practicing with Pytorch by implementing some basic computer vision implementations (along with one simple neural net).